srynobio/Salvo/README.md

 ```
  -account, -a : Cluster account name. e.g. owner-guest <STRING>
 ```
-* The account to submit the sbatch job to (not used for dedicated mode).
+* The account to submit the sbatch job to (not used in idle mode).

 ```
-Example:
+Examples:
 -a owner-guest
 -a smithp-guest
 ```